dmil/hks-coursework/opensource.md

    > The prompt is as follows:
    >
    > Assume Seamus (our guest speaker tomorrow) is the head of a congressional office who is resistant to open source software and you are a member of his staff.
-You are to convince seamus that your office should use open source software.
+You are to convince Seamus that your office should use open source software.
 You will focus on the topic area assigned to you.
+Topic assignments can be found in slack in the #general channel.

 3. A list of personal questions or disucssion points for tomrrow about anything you're reading or anything that we have learned so far.